By Brian Fairbanks

 The structure of CB programs is necessarily different from traditional courses.
 Faculty, for example, may guide students or facilitate programs rather than "lecture" course material.
 Faculty members also mentor and guide students.
 They provide specific feedback that supports student mastery of material as opposed to establishing set schedules and weekly assignment deliverables regardless of a student’s past experience and knowledge.
 This tailored approach to education streamlines the process considerably.

 According to Savron, "A competency-based approach … allows for learning that is personalized to the student, enabling them to move more quickly in content areas where they may already have competencies and can demonstrate those.
 This gives them the flexibility to spend more time in areas they need to upskill."

 Savron adds that people are busier than ever these days.
 They have family obligations, full-time jobs, long commutes and involvement in their community.
 Adult learners "don’t want to waste time or money doing work where they already have abilities," she says.
 "Students want to get right to the information and content they need to and want to learn.
 They can also have the confidence that the competencies they are demonstrating are valued by employers."

 In addition, assessments are built to measure mastery of those competencies.
-Mastery gives employers the confidence that student will contribute to the workplace.
+Mastery gives employers the confidence that students will contribute to the workplace.

-In the end, competency-based education programs are one more way busy professionals can pursue and achieve their academic goals.
-Programs can be completed with measurable results and more efficiently than in traditional classes – two more reasons to explore your CBE options.
+In the end, competency-based programs are one more way busy professionals can pursue and achieve their academic goals.
+Programs can be completed with measurable results and more efficiently than in traditional classes – two more reasons to explore your CB options.